John Rochford, M.S., See Faculty Profile

 - participate in each class (be attentive, ask questions, engage in discussion, etc.); and

-- complete, by the assigned due date, assignments associated with each class
+- complete, by due dates, all course assignments

 The following is information required by Suffolk University to accompany this syllabus.